cs6006/cs6006.github.io/content/5_society.md

 +++
-title = "The Societal Impact of Technology" date = 2023-10-02 description = ""
+title = "The societal impact of technology" date = 2023-10-02 description = ""
 [extra]